YazidKurdi/Crypto-Unbanked-with-ChatGPT/README.md

 From the top 20 countries in crypto adoption (2022) provided by [Chain Analysis](https://blog.chainalysis.com/reports/2022-global-crypto-adoption-index/), is there a correlation in a specific country between crypto adoption and the percentage of people banked (2021) using the [Global Economy Index](https://www.theglobaleconomy.com/)?
 <br>
 <br>
-With the help of ChatGPT I was able to webscrape country names provided in the textbox [Here](https://www.theglobaleconomy.com/), as well as the crypto adoption provided by Chain Analysis in their blog.
+With the help of ChatGPT country names were scraped provided in the textbox [Here](https://www.theglobaleconomy.com/), as well as crypto adoption provided by Chain Analysis in their blog.
 Run a script on all the countries to retrieve their respective population banked percentage.
-Visualize the findings using power BI.
+Visualized the findings using power BI.

 <hr size="5" color="red">
 <p align="center">